 I have to comment on peanuts.
-My daughter is highly allergic to peanuts an the guide did try to make sure none of our food had peanuts in it.
+My daughter is highly allergic to peanuts and the guide did try to make sure none of our food had peanuts in it.
 At one point at a stand in the parking lot we were trying mango salad when I realize there was a peanut in it.
 I told my daughter to spit it out.
 Lucky for us she had not swallowed and did not have a reaction, but this could have been bad.

 Our main course was a stop at the most famous noodle house in Phuket.
 I do not remember the name of it and have tried to figure it out, but haven’t.
 The best I can do is show you a photo of the outside and maybe somehow you can find it.
 I know Lonely Planet wrote about it in one of their guidebooks.
 Everyone got noodles except for one kid, that one got fried rice, which you can see in the video below.
 I cannot remember which kid refused noodles.

 Most people end their experience at a local sweet shop along Talang Road, with a treat of Thai-style macaroons.
 Thalang Road is the main central street of Phuket’s charming Old Town which was the original center of Phuket.
-This quaint, narrow boulevard boasts numerous attractions, great shops, a diverse mix of restaurants, small guesthouses and more, all housed in the beautiful Sino-Portuguese architecture that makes PhuketTown famous.
+This quaint, narrow boulevard boasts numerous attractions, great shops, a diverse mix of restaurants, small guesthouses, and more, all housed in the beautiful Sino-Portuguese architecture that makes PhuketTown famous.
 Old Town was built on the riches made from Phuket’s tin boom.
-We did walk through this area and saw some interesting shops and doorways.
+We did a walk through this area and saw some interesting shops and doorways.
 We were given some history of various things as we went along.

 We, however, did not end our food tour there.
 I think we were near there, but we stopped at a food cart for something kind of like ice cream.
 To be honest I cannot remember what it was.